acopie/scamp-datagen/readme.txt

 PLEASE DO NOT DELETE THIS FILE!!
 ===============================

-This data generator can be utilized to generate data that could be further be used by various planifications algorithms.
+This data generator can be utilized to generate data that could be further be used by various planification algorithms.
 The purpose of the generator is to build a Bill Of Materials (BOM), which is a tree structure that contains the operations involved in the production of a product.

 Types of data structures
 ========================

-The data generator is able to produce data in two main tree structures:
+The data generator is able to produce data (operations graphs) in two main tree structures:

 1. n-ary trees with the levels number and children per node number given in a configuration file called "datagen.json"